nikkih95159/A4/README.md

-# A4
+# README

-Skeleton for our app: Gym Pal

-Contains basic pages for our gym app.
+Gym Pal is an app that creates workouts for beginners or anyone new to working out.